omcaree/mjpg-streamer/mjpg-streamer-experimental/plugins/output_http/README.md

-[-p | --port ]..........: TCP port for this HTTP server [-c | --credentials ]...: ask for "username:password" on connect [-n | --nocommands ]....: disable execution of commands
+[-p | --port ]..........: TCP port for this HTTP server [-c | --credentials ]...: ask for "username:password" on connect [-n | --nocommands ]....: disable execution of commands [-t | --thumbnail ].....: scale down video stream to specified width (still images unchanged)
 ---------------------------------------------------------------
 ```

+Thumbnail option allows you to specify the width of the image output as a stream, which can be different from the snapshot resolution.
+This can be useful if you want to use the stream to get a live preview from the camera (over a fairly low bandwidth wifi connection) but occasionally capture high resolution stills.

 Browser/VLC
 -----------